ricardorompar/hcp-terraform-demo-azure/README.md

 - Terraform (v1.9.8)
 - An HCP Terraform account.
 The free tier account is enough for this demo ***except for no-code modules***.
 If you want to try no-code make sure to use a `plus` tier organization.
 - Access to an Azure account for deploying resources.
 The cost of deploying the resources for the Hashicat app should amount to less than $20/mo, which means just a few cents for a quick demo.
-- Access to the [GitHub demo org](https://github.com/tf-demos) with the predefined modules.
+- A GitHub account and granted access to the [GitHub demo org](https://github.com/tf-demos) with the predefined modules.
 Reach out to me for access.
-- A Github account and a personal access token with the following permissions allowed:
+- A GitHub personal access token with the following permissions allowed:
     - repo:*
     - workflow
     - write:packages